nadyawilliams/rtd-tutorial/docs/source/installation/gcc.rst

    version: "3.6"
    extension: tar.gz
    description: >
        iperf3 version {{ version }}. iperf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, protocols, and buffers.
-For each test it reports the measured throughput / bitrate, loss, and other parameters.
+For For each test it reports the measured throughput/bitrate, loss, and other parameters.
    vendor_source: https://downloads.es.net/pub/iperf/iperf-{{ version }}.tar.gz
    root: "{{ pkg_defaults.app_path }}/{{ name }}/{{ version }}"
    build: